Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 **Validation** of datasets as part of the publication review process is becoming the norm.

 It is often a requirement of funders, and is good practice, to **publish your dataset** so that it is available for other researchers and the general public.
 Many platforms or repositories that provide these publishing services require a certain amount of metadata to ensure that your dataset is discoverable.
 It is also in your interest to give as much information as possible so that a future user properly understands the suitability of the dataset for their purposes as well as its limitations.
 Giving a good description of the dataset means a potential user is much more likely to use it in the future.
-In addition to possible citations arising from sharing datasets in the first place, research has shown that citing datasets clearly in a publication lead to more citations and goes some way to giving further credibility to a publication because it is more reproducible (Colavizza et al., 2020).
+In addition to possible citations arising from sharing datasets in the first place, research has shown that citing datasets clearly in a publication lead to more citations and goes some way to giving further credibility to a publication because it is more reproducible [@colavizzaCitationAdvantageLinking2020].

 Of course there may be others who would like to do a **similar study* or try to **replicate your results**.